geoholix/SignalStrengthLogger-android/README.md

     as **infrequently** as possible, according to the combination of those two settings.
     You can set either time or distance to zero, if you just want to limit by one of those two factors.
 It's best not to set both to zero.
-1. Using ArcGIS REST API to save features to a Feature Service<p/>
+1. Using ArcGIS REST API to save features to a feature service layer<p/>
     This app does not use the Esri runtime for Android.
-It only needs to write data out to a Feature Service, not to read or to map it.
-So it makes http POST operations directly against the REST endpoint for the Feature Service.
+It only needs to write data out to a feature service layer, not to read or to map it.
+So it makes http POST operations directly against the REST endpoint for the feature service layer.
 You can change this service in the settings page; note that it should include the `addFeature` portion of the URL.
 1. Generating tokens for updating secure feature services<p/>
     If you specify a username, password,
-    and token generator URL, the app will generate and use a security token against your secured Feature Service.
+    and token generator URL, the app will generate and use a security token against your secured feature service layer.
 1. Shared Preferences / PreferenceFragmentCompat<p/>
     All settings on the main activity are saved to persistent application settings, or `SharedPreferences`.